LiveBench/LiveBench/README.md

 ### Error Checking

-The `scripts/error_check` script will print out questions for which a model's output is `$ERROR$`, which indicates repeated API call failures.
+The `scripts/error_check.py` script will print out questions for which a model's output is `$ERROR$`, which indicates repeated API call failures.
 You can use the `scripts/rerun_failed_questions.py` script to rerun the failed questions, or run `run_livebench.py` as normal with the `--resume` and `--retry-failures` arguments.

 By default, LiveBench will retry API calls three times and will include a delay in between attempts to account for rate limits.
-If the errors seen during evaluation are due to rate limits, nonetheless, you may need to switch to `--mode single` or `--mode sequential` and decrease the value of `--parallel-requests`.
+If the errors seen during evaluation are due to rate limits, you may need to switch to `--mode single` or `--mode sequential` and decrease the value of `--parallel-requests`.
 If after multiple attempts, the model's output is still `$ERROR$`, it's likely that the question is triggering some content filter from the model's provider (Gemini models are particularly prone to this, with an error of `RECITATION`).
 In this case, there is not much that can be done.
 We consider such failures to be incorrect responses.

 ## Data
 The questions for each of the categories can be found below: